Diabetic Diet: What to Eat with Diabetes

 As you try to keep your blood sugar levels on an even keel, it’s beneficial to eat three meals a day and to try not to skip meals.
 Eating regularly has been shown to help keep blood sugar and metabolism on track.

-Since weight loss is a goal for many people with type 2 diabetes, you'll also want to keep track of how many calories you eat each day and spread them out over three meals.
+Since weight loss is a goal for many people with type 2 diabetes, you'll also want to keep track of how many calories you eat per day and spread them out over the meals you consume.

 What to Eat for Breakfast with Diabetes